lambdaclass/concrete/site/content/reference/FFI.md

 fn log(msg: &String) with(IO) { ... }
 ```

 An alias expands to its constituent capabilities at parse time — the rest of the compiler sees only concrete capability names.
-Aliases can use the `Std` macro (`cap All = Std;` expands to all standard capabilities except `Unsafe`).
+Aliases can use the fixed `Std` capability alias (`cap All = Std;` expands to all standard capabilities except `Unsafe`).
+This is not a macro system.

 Aliases are validated at definition time: all constituent names must be known capabilities.
 Unknown names produce a parse error.